borntofrappe/the-nature-of-code/README.md

 local isAlive = aliveNeighbors == 1
 ```

-### Wolfram elementary cellular automata
+### Wolfram

-The automaton creates a one-dimensional grid of binary values, `0`s and `1`s.
-The first generation is specifically initialized with a single `1`, to study the evolution from the same starting point.
+Wolfram systems are described by one-dimensional cellular automata, where a ruleset dictates the state of the cell as a function of the state of the same cell and its surrounding neighbors.

-With each iteration, each cell considers its surrounding neighbors, combining the three values to form a string like `001` or `010`.
-This string is then mapped to a specific `0` or `1` on the basis of a ruleset.
+Each cell is initialized with a binary value, so that the generation is described by a sequence of `0`s and `1`s.
+At each iteration then, the idea is to consider the neighboring cell to form a string, like `001` or `010`, and use the string to describe the state from a given set.
 For instance, a ruleset might be initialized as follows:

 ```lua
 local ruleset = {